TheSongOfEnderion/josee/Chapters/Chapter 7 - Housing Solution.md

 "...
 Done", Josee stared at the kiln and saw the red hot limestone.
 The smoke released was a bit unbearable and luckily, Josee could control the flame, forcing hot air to push the smoke away

-'_...
+'...
 To create primitive cement, a high temperature is needed for calcination of limestone.
 Once the carbon dioxide is driven off, you're left with calcium oxide.
-Also known as quicklime_'
+Also known as quicklime'

 Josee stepped towards the kiln before picking up a red hot stone.
 Seeing this, the guards flinched.